aciccarello/ciccarello.me/_posts/recipes/2022-01-13-bacon-wrapped-scallops.md

 {% endrecipe-ingredients %}

 {% recipe-directions %}
-1. Cook bacon until edges start to golden but is still under done
+1. Cook bacon until edges start to brown but is still under done.
+10 minutes at 400 °F (205 °C) if done in oven.
 1. Cut bacon strips in half and wrap around scallops securing with a toothpick
-1. Place on a pan and broil for 8 minutes
+1. Place on a pan and broil for 8 minutes or until scallops turn opaque
 {% endrecipe-directions %}